Marketing’s job is never done. It’s about perpetual motion. We must continue to innovate every day.

 Alternatively, you can always use face-to-face marketing strategies with a part of your target.
 Some families need to interact in person to get direct answers to their questions.

 8. Consider employing word of mouth

 Word-of-mouth marketing is one strategy you can use.
-The trick is to encourage your existing students and their parents to share their experiences with your brand with peers and family.
+The trick is encouraging your existing students and their parents to share their experiences with your brand with peers and family.

-Word-of-mouth is considered the most credible form of marketing that is driven by authentic user experience.
+Word-of-mouth is considered the most credible form of marketing driven by authentic user experience.
 For this strategy, the idea is to give your audience something to discuss relevant to your school.

 It might appear to your team that word-of-mouth is hardly a large-scale approach, but one that thinks that way about word-of-mouth is dead wrong.
 Experts agree that the method generates more than twice the sales from paid advertising for products of diverse categories.

 - It is free-of-cost advertising.

 - It builds a brand’s social proof.

 - It can help increase your conversion rate fast.